 For admission to the program, a student should have earned a bachelor's degree in Biomedical Engineering, engineering or a closely-related field.
 Students with undergraduate degrees in the physical sciences, life sciences, or mathematics will also be considered for admission; however, such students must demonstrate competence in engineering areas usually found in an undergraduate engineering curriculum.
 In some cases, preparatory courses in engineering may be required, with specific recommendations made by the BME Graduate Program Committee.

 Admission is competitive, and successful applicants (both international and domestic) will usually present scores of at least 156 on the verbal and at least 159 on the quantitative sections of the GRE General Test.
 Typical students have an undergraduate GPA of 3.5 or greater and have participated in at least one research project while an undergraduate (e.g., laboratory research, senior design).
 Additionally, international students should present a score of at least 90 on the TOEFL or a score of 6.5 on the IELTS.

 Graduate Students are admitted in the fall semester of each year.
 Applications should be submitted via the Graduate School through ApplyYourself at https://app.applyyourself.com/?id=uab-grad.
-For admission in Fall 2015, the deadline for all application materials to be received in the Graduate School is January 15, 2015.
+The deadline for all application materials to be received in the Graduate School is January 15.